tkurtbond/tkurtbond.github.io/posts/2021/07/28/sorting-differs-between-langc-and-langen_usutf-8-even-in-ls.rst

    a-c.txt

-I found this surprising when it first broke some code I was using, since I'd spent so much of my existence in LANG=C, but once I set LANG=en_US.UTF-8 because I was using UTF-8 characters in my documents I found I was in a different (sorting) world.
+I found this surprising when it first broke some code I was using, since I'd spent so much of my existence in LANG=C (I'm still surprised that Unicode has existed for more than half my life), but once I set LANG=en_US.UTF-8 because I was using UTF-8 characters in my documents I found I was in a different (sorting) world.